 After incorporating external text data from public domains, you can use sentiment analysis to understand key people associated with suppliers that may present risk.
 Combining results of procurement and supplier integrity analytics shows an overall supplier risk score.
 Data visualization can help you spot ghost suppliers, networks of dishonest suppliers and bid rigging – all of which tend to be more frequent during a crisis.

-While the coronavirus has altered virtually every facet of our lives, recent supply chain issues could be viewed as a wake-up call.
+The pandemic altered virtually every facet of our lives.
+But supply chain issues could be viewed as one of our biggest wake-up calls.
 It’s clear that organizations must work together to improve their supply chains, catch fraudsters and strengthen economies.
 Data analytics can help by enabling you to continuously evaluate suppliers and related processes.
-Embracing this approach can help you avoid reputation and supply chain risks – ranging from supplier management and procurement to payment cycles.Learn more about how SAS is making a difference with COVID-19
+Embracing this approach can help you avoid reputation and supply chain risks – ranging from supplier management and procurement to payment cycles.Learn how SAS can help you move forward with resilience